thereisnosummerwithoutgredos/thereisnosummerwithoutgredos.github.io/README.md

-# There is NO Summer without Gredos (No hay veranos sin Gredos)
+# There is no summer without Gredos | No hay veranos sin Gredos

 La puerta de Gredos | Gredos door <BR>